Let Me Reintroduce Myself: Music video

 The video begins with Stefani removing a face mask in order to speak with her producer Steve Berman on the phone.
 She apologizes before asking for "more money" in order to film the music video, referencing a similar scene with Interscope co-founder Jimmy Iovine from her first solo music video "What You Waiting For?"
 (2004).
 The scene then transitions to Stefani filming the music video, followed by a montage of her popular looks from the past few decades.
 Among the wardrobes she replicated included the No Doubt video looks for "Just a Girl" and "Don't Speak" (1996), and a 1998 red carpet appearance for the annual MTV Video Music Awards.
 Additional looks include an Alice in Wonderland-influenced outfit, also from "What You Waiting For?", as well as a Japanese and Harajuku Girls-inspired look from Stefani's debut solo studio album Love.
 Angel.
 Music.
 Baby.
 (2004).
 The "Just a Girl" Stefani walks into the studio and upstages the current Stefani, who is forced off the set and reacts by calling Berman to complain.
-The "Just a Girl" Stefani invites the other Stefani clones and the Harajuku Girls dancers to the set, and join her to dance.
+The "Just a Girl" Stefani invites the other Stefani clones and the Harajuku Girls dancers to the set, and join her to dance, and the current Stefani decides to join them.
 Other parts of the video show a screencast of Stefani's laptop, using the video chatting service Zoom to interact with other versions of herself.
+The video ends with the current Stefani slamming down her laptop in embarrassment after seeing the results of the video shoot; as she turns away, the 1999 VH1 Vogue Fashion Awards Stefani swipes the laptop from her.